-a.
-A properly maintained and working sprinkler system is an important part of the fire protection system within the STEM building.
+- a.
+A properly maintained and working sprinkler systems is an important part of the fire protection system within the STEM building.
 Like fire alarms, these systems are checked on a regular basis.
 Their purpose is to suppress a fire and keep it from spreading.
 Water flowing in the system triggers the fire alarm.
-Please report any leaking sprinkler equipment to the Fire Safety Director at extension 75010, or University Police at extension 74800.
-(908-737-4800)
+Please report any leaking sprinkler equipment to the Fire Safety Director at extension 75010, Alonso Losada, the STEM building Manager at x75848, or University Police at extension 74800. - b.

-- b.
 The sprinkler heads in the STEM building require that no object be within 18 inches of the ceiling in any room.
 This may prohibit materials from being stored on the top shelves of many labs, so measure for safety! - c.
 Do not hang any objects or decorations from sprinkler heads and pipes.
 This action can not only cause damage, but it is illegal if done intentionally.